THE STRUCTURE AND FUNCTION OF NEURONS

 DENDRITES: These are branch-like structures that receive messages from other neurons and allow the transmission of messages to the cell body.

-EXCITATION & INHIBITION: neurotransmitter is a signalling molecule secreted by a neuron to affect another cell across a synapse.
-The cell receiving the signal, any main body part or target cell, may be another neuron, but could also be a gland or muscle cell.
+EXCITATION & INHIBITION: A neurotransmitter is a signalling molecule secreted by a neuron to affect another cell across a synapse.
+The cell receiving the signal, any central body part or target cell, may be another neuron, but could also be a gland or muscle cell.

 Mitochondria - produce energy to fuel cellular activities.

-MYELIN-SHEAF: Myelin sheath is a substance which is found on neurons within the central nervous system (CNS) and the peripheral nervous system (PNS).
-Myelin sheath is the protective layer that wraps around the axons of neurons to aid in insulating the neurons and to increase the number of electrical signals being transferred.
+MYELIN-SHEATH: Myelin sheath is a substance which is found on neurons within the central nervous system (CNS) and the peripheral nervous system (PNS).
+The myelin sheath is the protective layer that wraps around the axons of neurons, insulating them and increasing the number of electrical signals transmitted.

-NEURON: Neurons are the fundamental unit of the nervous system specialized to transmit information to different body parts.
+NEURON: Neurons are the fundamental unit of the nervous system, specialised to transmit information to different body parts.
 “Neurons are the building blocks of the nervous system.
 They receive and transmit signals to different parts of the body.
 This is carried out in both physical and electrical forms.
-Several different types of neurons facilitate the transmission of information.
-The sensory neurons carry information from the sensory receptor cells present throughout the body to the brain.
-Whereas, the motor neurons transmit information from the brain to the muscles.
-The interneurons transmit information between different neurons in the body.
+Several types of neurons facilitate information transmission.
+Sensory neurons transmit information from sensory receptor cells throughout the body to the brain.
+Motor neurons transmit information from the brain to the muscles.
+Interneurons transmit information between neurons in the body.

-NEUROTRANSMITTER: neurotransmitter is a signalling molecule secreted by a neuron to affect another cell across a synapse.
-The cell receiving the signal, any main body part or target cell, may be another neuron, but could also be a gland or muscle cell.
-Neurotransmitters are released from synaptic vesicles into the synaptic cleft where they can interact with neurotransmitter receptors on the target cell.
-The neurotransmitter's effect on the target cell is determined by the receptor it binds.
+NEUROTRANSMITTER: A neurotransmitter is a signalling molecule secreted by a neuron to affect another cell across a synapse.
+The cell receiving the signal, any central body part or target cell, may be another neuron, but could also be a gland or muscle cell.
+Neurotransmitters are released from synaptic vesicles into the synaptic cleft, where they can interact with neurotransmitter receptors on the target cell.
+The neurotransmitter's effect on the target cell is determined by the receptor to which it binds.
 Neurotransmitters play a critical role in neural communication, influencing everything from involuntary movements to learning to mood.
 This system is both complex and highly interconnected.
-Neurotransmitters act in specific ways, but they can also be affected by diseases, drugs, or even the actions of other chemical messengers.
+Neurotransmitters act in specific ways but can also be affected by diseases, drugs, or the actions of other chemical messengers.

 NODES OF RANVIER.
-Gaps between the myelin sheaf where the action potential jumps as it travels down the axon.
+Gaps between the myelin sheath where the action potential jumps as it travels down the axon.

 POST-SYNAPTIC CLEFT: Axon terminals where the neurotransmitters/signals are released from vesicles